awsandy/fargate-demo1/README.md

 ![](images/chrome2.png)

-Every time you hit refresh you should see different coloured page The background colour is ert from the last 6 hexidecimal digital of the fargate Task ID:
+Every time you hit refresh you should see different coloured page The background colour is set from the last 6 hexidecimal digits of the fargate Task ID:

 ![](images/chrome3.png)